 - No student shall be suspended from class or from school, be expelled from school, or receive a lowered grade as a result of not complying with the Uniform Dress Policy.

 - No student shall be considered non-compliant with this policy in the following instances:

 - When non-compliance derives from a financial hardship.

-- When a student wears the uniform of nationally recognized youth organization, such as Boy Scouts or Girl Scouts, on regular meeting days.
+- When a student wears the uniform of a nationally recognized youth organization, such as Boy Scouts or Girl Scouts, on regular meeting days.

-- When the school’s administration authorizes a special dress day or if student wears a school spirit shirt on a special dress day.
+- When the school’s administration authorizes a special dress day or if a student wears a school spirit shirt on a special dress day.